 For purposes of this chapter, the following definitions shall apply:

-“Cultivated area” means the contiguous area of vegetative growth of live marijuana plants on the premises.
+“Cannabis”, as defined in California Health and Safety Code Section 11018, as amended by the State Legislature from time to time, means all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds or resin.
+It does not include the following: industrial hemp, as defined in California Health and Safety Code Section 11018.5; or the weight of any other ingredient combined with cannabis to prepare topical or oral administrations, food, drink, or other product.

+“Commercial cannabis activity” shall have the same definition as in California Health and Safety Code Section 26001 as of the effective date of this chapter and as may be amended.

-“Cultivation” or “cultivate” means the planting, growing, harvesting, drying, processing or storage of one or more marijuana plants or any part thereof in any location, indoor or outdoor, including within a fully enclosed and secure building.
+“Cultivation” or “cultivate” means any activity involving the planting, growing, harvesting, drying, curing, processing or storage of cannabis in any location, indoor or outdoor, including within a fully enclosed and secure building.

-“Dispensary” means any collective, cooperative, operation, including a store-front facility or structure, mobile facility, vehicle, or delivery service hub or office, wherein medical marijuana is made available, sold, offered for sale, given, distributed, packaged for delivery, traded, cultivated for, or otherwise provided to qualified patients and primary caregivers, as defined by this chapter.
-Dispensary shall not include the act of making a delivery of medicinal marijuana to a qualified patient or primary caregiver residing within Napa County by or from a dispensary located in another jurisdiction that is authorized to operate and make deliveries.
+“Front yard” shall have the same meaning as set forth in subsection (A) of Section 18.08.650 of this code.

 “Fully enclosed and secure structure” means a space within a building or other structure that has a complete roof enclosure supported by connecting walls extending from the ground to the roof, and a foundation, slab, or equivalent base to which the floor is securely attached.
-The structure shall be: 1) adequately secure to prevent unauthorized entry; 2) include a secure locking mechanism consisting of at least a deadbolt lock that shall remain locked at all times when a qualified patient or primary caregiver is not present within the cultivation area; and 3) provide complete visual screening of the cultivation.
+The structure shall be: 1) adequately secure to prevent unauthorized entry; 2) include a secure locking mechanism consisting of at least a deadbolt lock that shall remain locked at all times when a person with an identification card or primary caregiver is not present within the cultivation area; and 3) provide complete visual screening of the cultivation.
 Cultivation within a greenhouse or “hoop house” shall not be considered indoor cultivation.

 “Indoors” means within a fully enclosed and secure structure.